Genie App

 Social pressure and inflexibility reduce people's willingness to ask acquaintances for help

-Many interviewees mentioned that direct purchasing from foreign stores and using purchase agents allow them to make purchases independently.
-However, they often face high free shipping thresholds, and in some cases, the shipping cost may be higher than the product's value.
-As a result, they tend to rely more on friends or family for purchasing foreign goods.
-Yet, such opportunities are rare because it's not always possible to find someone familiar with traveling at the right time.
-Furthermore, even when the opportunity arises, they often worry about inconveniencing others or disrupting their travel plans.
+Many interviewees noted that direct purchasing from foreign stores or using purchase agents allows them to shop independently.
+However, these options often come with high free shipping thresholds or shipping costs that can exceed the product’s value.
+As a result, they frequently turn to friends or family for help with purchasing foreign goods.
+However, such opportunities are limited, as it’s not always possible to find someone traveling at the right time.
+Even when the opportunity arises, they often feel hesitant to ask for favors, worrying about inconveniencing others or disrupting their travel plans, especially since the help is unpaid.

 HMW statement